hussainweb/drupal-composer-helper/README.md

 The above are just defaults and can be overridden by the usual `installer-paths` property in `extra` section in your composer.json file.

+### drupal-web-dir _(deprecated)_

+Default: 'web'

+This setting is deprecated in favour of [core's Drupal scaffold plugin settings](#drupal-path) setting.
+The plugin still falls back to this setting if that is not set but for compatibility with the rest of the Drupal ecosystem, it is a good idea to use the new setting.

 ### web-prefix _(deprecated)_

 Default: 'web'

-This setting is deprecated in favour of the [`drupal-web-dir`](#drupal-web-dir) setting at the top level of `extra` section.
-The plugin still falls back to this setting if `drupal-web-dir` is not set but for compatibility with the rest of the Drupal ecosystem, it is a good idea to use the new setting.
+This setting is deprecated in favour of [core's Drupal scaffold plugin settings](#drupal-path) setting.
+The plugin still falls back to this setting if that is not set but for compatibility with the rest of the Drupal ecosystem, it is a good idea to use the new setting.

 See also: `set-d7-paths`.